 The region lies on numerous fault lines, which make it one of the most seismically active areas in the world; earthquakes are the leading threat.
 While the largest cities in Central Asia (with growing populations) are especially at risk, earthquakes can also trigger secondary events such as landslides and mudflows, which threaten almost two-thirds of the entire population of the region.
 Even if some countries are better equipped than others to cope with natural hazards, disaster risk reduction has become a priority for the whole region.
 Significant progress has been made in the last years; however, a comprehensive disaster management capacity still needs to be achieved.

-Since 2003, the European Union built-up its support to disaster preparedness activities in the region under its flagship disaster risk reduction programme, known as DIPECHO.
+Since 2003, the European Union built-up its support to disaster preparedness activities in the region under its flagship disaster preparedness programme, known as DIPECHO.
 In total, over 110 projects have been funded, for a total of approximately €47 million.
 Priority targets are those who live in areas that are highly vulnerable to natural hazards, such as the communities along the Tien Shan and Pamir mountain chains of Kyrgyzstan and Tajikistan.
-It has also assisted in the establishment and capacity building of a regional disaster rick reduction centre in Almaty Kazakhstan, which intends to promote cooperation amongst the five Central Asian countries and with other regions, including the European Union’s Emergency Response Coordination Centre in Brussels.
+It has also assisted in the establishment and capacity building of a regional disaster risk reduction centre in Almaty Kazakhstan, which intends to promote cooperation amongst the five Central Asian countries and with other regions, including the European Union’s Emergency Response Coordination Centre in Brussels.

 The European Union began its humanitarian operations in the region as a response to the civil war in Tajikistan in 1994.
 Throughout the following years, EU humanitarian aid has supported victims of violence (such as the inter-ethnic clashes in Kyrgyzstan in 2010) and recurrent natural disasters (for instance, the food security crisis that hit southern Tajikistan in 2012 as a result of a particularly harsh winter).